CHMEX/VOTE2019/README.md

 * I don't code C but some of my suggested RPC Calls have been implemented by James and Duke.
 * Maintaining and styled https://explorer.pirate.black
 * I will continue creating Tools for the Community. **I believe in a One Operator One Node strategy.** I want to ReDesgin Dexstats and create a Bot to track KMD Reward.
+* Node will be running in Switzerland ( currentlys used for LABS ) with a politically stable and Crypto Friendly Goverment.
 * I'm helping out people as much as I can on Discord and Telegram.

 # Use of Funds: